vmagnin/fundamental_constants/README.md

 You can create your own short module with a `use CODATA_constants` statement and put into it your renamed favourite constants, accordingly to what you generally need in your scientific field.

+Note also that the names of some constants may vary each time CODATA releases new recommended values.

 # Warning

 Be careful, don't use for production.
 For the moment the integrity of the data in the Fortran module has not been verified.